 SUMX in Power BI – Example #3

 Now we will see nested calculations.
-For example assume wherever the city name is “Bangalore” we are going to give an additional 500 rupees discount, if not Bangalore discount will be zero.
+For example, assume wherever the city name is “Bangalore,” we are going to give an additional 500 rupees discount.
+If not, the Bangalore discount will be zero.

 - So now we need to find out what is the “Sale After Discount” (SDA).

-- Apply below measure to find the SAD.
+- Apply the below measure to find the SAD.

-Let me explain you the formula in detail.
+Let me explain to you the formula in detail.

 - Now drag and drop the new measure to the existing table to see the difference.